 Pay Up, Buttercup!
 Megan Thee Stallion Celebrates Winning Defamation Lawsuit Against Milagro Gramz

+Pay Up, Buttercup!
+Megan Thee Stallion Celebrates Verdict In Lawsuit Against Milagro Gramz

-Thee Stallion wins again!
-Megan Thee Stallion was all smiles as she walked out of court after a jury found belligerent blogger Milagro Gramz liable for defamation, harassment, and coordinating with pipsqueak prisoner Tory Lanez to intentionally inflict emotional distress.
+Megan Thee Stallion was all smiles as she walked out of court after a jury found Milagro Gramz liable for defamation, harassment, and coordinating with Tory Lanez to intentionally inflict emotional distress.

-The Grammy winner sued Milagro Gramz (Milagro Cooper) for posts that dragged her name and image through the mud after Tory Lanez shot her in 2020.
-The jury agreed that Milagro coordinated with Lanez, before and after his 2022 conviction for the shooting, to attack Megan with misinformation about the trial.
+The Grammy winner sued Milagro Gramz (Milagro Cooper) for posts that dragged Meg’s name and image through the mud after Tory Lanez shot her in 2020.
+The jury agreed that Milagro coordinated with Lanez before and after his 2022 conviction for the shooting, to attack Megan with misinformation.
+However, due to procedural

 As BOSSIP previously reported, Megan testified that she considered killing herself after the deepfake porn went viral.
 She had already endured the trauma of the shooting, victim-blaming backlash from fans and peers, and reliving it all for the criminal trial.